 - Vegan sour cream

-You can also serve it alongside some Cilantro-Lime Brown Rice.
+Pairing: You can also serve it with some fluffy Cilantro-Lime Brown Rice!

 White Bean Zucchini Enchiladas